 For further reading see the SM5 bulletin and catalog B204 pg.28.

 The conveyor top surface is calculated using pulley radii and belt thickness.
 T and English series belts engage differently with the pulleys than AT series and must be calculated differently.
-See our pulley catalog B216 page 8 for diagrams and formulas to accurately calculate the conveyor top surface.
+See the diagram below which can be found in our catalog B212.
+These are the diagrams and formulas needed to accurately calculate the conveyor top surface.
 To calculate the location of a slider/support bed top surface, subtract the overall belt thickness from the conveyor top surface.

 SE designates a reduced backlash tooth form for stock and custom pulleys.
 For T series pulleys of 20 teeth or less, BRECOflex CO., L.L.C. produces reduced backlash toothform as a standard.
 This is a performance enhancement decision made decades ago and has proved valuable.
 For part number clarification this SE designation is now indicated in the pulley part number.
 Be assured that this is a part number change only and the product itself has not changed from what has been produced in the past.
-Please refer to our new pulley catalog B216 page 9 for a chart of Standard and Optional toothforms.
+Please refer to our B212 catalog under Standard and Optional tooth forms.

 The belts can be used interchangeably for most applications since they are rated for the same strength.
 SFX belts are cast-endless belts in gray-opaque polyurethane with a smooth or slightly ribbed back and are available only in specific fixed lengths.
 Heat-applied backings such as PU385 cannot be used with SFX belts and SFX delivery is longer than comparable stock BFX lengths.